 Harms had his arms folded impatiently, “Nothing like I said.”

-“Perhaps, I want you to go to the front desk and call the station, ask them if there have been any other reports of gunshots, especially near the butcher shop or his home.”
+“Perhaps, but perhaps not.
+I want you to go to the front desk and call the station, ask them if there have been any other reports of gunshots, especially near the butcher shop or his home.”

 “We get false gunshot reports all the time.”